kristelle97/MooneLandingPage/src/blog/posts/menstrual-health-education/menstrual-cycle-explained.md

 ---
-title: "The Menstrual Cycle Explained: Phases, Hormones, and What to Expect"
+title: 'The Menstrual Cycle Explained: Phases, Hormones, and What to Expect'
-description: "A comprehensive guide to the menstrual cycle, breaking down each phase, the hormones involved, and what to expect physically and emotionally throughout the month."
+description: A comprehensive guide to the menstrual cycle, breaking down each phase, the hormones involved, and what to expect physically and emotionally throughout the month.
 layout: post.njk
 date: 2024-06-09
+thumbnail: /img/posts/the-menstrual-cycle-explained:-phases,-hormones,-and-what-to-expect.png
+alt: 'Illustration for The Menstrual Cycle Explained: Phases, Hormones, and What to Expect'
 ---

 # The Menstrual Cycle Explained: Phases, Hormones, and What to Expect